Pass your C-permit or naturalization test in German

 How much German do I need to know for this assessment to make sense for me?

-To ensure the usefulness of the assessment, you should have enough language to get by with sufficient vocabulary to express yourself on topics such as family, hobbies and interests, work, travel, and current events.
+To ensure the usefulness of the personal readiness assessment, you should have enough language to get by with sufficient vocabulary to express yourself on topics such as family, hobbies and interests, work, travel, and current events.